charmplusplus/charm/doc/charm++/manual.rst

 -------------------------

 This section describes advanced functionality in the PUP framework.
-The first subsections describes features supporting complex objects, with multiple levels of inheritance, or with dynamic changes in heap usage.
+The first subsections describe features supporting complex objects, with multiple levels of inheritance, or with dynamic changes in heap usage.
-The latter subsections describe additional language bindings, and features supporting PUP modes which can be used to copy object state from and to long term storage for checkpointing, or other application level purposes.
+The latter subsections describe additional language bindings, and features supporting PUP modes which can be used to copy object state from and to long-term storage for checkpointing, or other application level purposes.

 .. _sec:pupdynalloc: